m-j-w/CpuId.jl/README.md

 Then, of course, there are a few functions in Julia Base.
-These are `Base.Sys.cpu_info()`, and `Base.Sys.cpu_summary()`, as well as the global variables `Base.Sys.CPU_CORES`, and `Base.Sys.cpu_name`.
+These are `Base.Sys.cpu_info()`, and `Base.Sys.cpu_summary()`, as well as the global variable `Base.Sys.CPU_THREADS`.
 These are mostly provided by wrapping *libuv*.
-In particular `CPU_CORES` is the reason for this
-module: It's intrinsically unclear whether that number includes hyperthreading cores, or whether it is referring to real physical cores of the current machine.
+In particular `CPU_THREADS` is the reason for this module: This reports the number of logical cores, but how many physical cores do you have that you would want to run your code on?

 The Julia package [Hwloc.jl](https://github.com/JuliaParallel/Hwloc.jl) provides similar and more information primarily directed towards the topology of your